Obama meets Raul Castro in highest-level U.S.-Cuba talks in decades

 Speaking to reporters later, Obama made plain the two countries would still have their differences.

-The two men agreed in December to move to normalise relations, including seeking to restore diplomatic ties that were broken off by Washington in 1961.
+The two men agreed in December to move to normalize relations, including seeking to restore diplomatic ties that were broken off by Washington in 1961.

 Obama said he decided to overturn longstanding U.S. policy on Cuba because the old approach of open hostility and economic sanctions had failed to force through major changes on the island and it was time to try something new.